Tadas-Narkevicius/Car-CRUD/README.md

 # Car-CRUD
 ````
-The basic project for learning purpose.
+The basic project for learning purposes.
+Using Typescript make CRUD